 Monitoring

-Citizen Scientists conducts aquatic ecosystem monitoring on riverine habitats.
-Our monitoring focuses on detecting and quantifying changes in the aquatic ecosystem and then relating them back to causal factors, such as temperature, flow regime, and invasive species.
-Our monitoring program currently collects data using the Ontario Stream Assessment Protocol which assesses channel morphology and site features, invertebrates, fish and temperature. more...
+Citizen Scientists conducted aquatic ecosystem monitoring on riverine habitats from 2003 - 2013.
+Our monitoring focused on detecting and quantifying changes in the aquatic ecosystem and then relating them back to causal factors, such as temperature, flow regime, and invasive species.
+Our River Ecosystem Monitoring Program collected data using the Ontario Stream Assessment Protocol which assesses channel morphology and site features, invertebrates, fish and temperature. more...

 Ontario Stream Assessment Protocol (OSAP)